Why we get left and right confused

 Remembering which way round the labels are

-We generally get steps 1-3 correct, even though they are pretty complex.
-Amazingly, step 4 is the one that tends to break down.
+Amazingly, we generally get steps 1-3 correct, even though they are pretty complex.
+Step 4, which seems like it should be simple, is the one that tends to break down.

 Some of the problem is that the way we learn left and right, at least in Western cultures, is a pretty haphazard affair.
 To understand exactly why this is a problem, let me first of all introduce you to two different ways of talking about space, also known as frames of reference: